Jbleezy/BO1-Reimagined/README.md

 * Intermission time decreased from 15 seconds to 10 seconds
 * Maps now auto restart in coop after intermission
 * Maps now auto restart correctly (box gets randomized again)
-* Zombies will now taunt when near a Monkey Bomb or an upgraded crossbow bolt
 * Fixed a bug where players were able to freeze in mid air with no weapon in hand if they held the fire button while spawning in
 * Round now ends immediately when last zombie is killed (previously up to a one second delay)
 * Players can now red screen after bleeding out and respawning